KeeevinW/Student-Management-Website/README.md

 ```sh
 mvn spring-boot:run
 ```
-in the terminal to run the Spring Boot application.
 You should see an ASCII Art of "Spring".
-Press `^C` to terminate the process.
+Lastly, press `^C` to terminate the process.